Last week, when Totality hit, I headed for Paint Lick.

 Bluegrass water cuts.
 Look around, and you’ll see the incisions etched willy-nilly into our porous limestone and asphalt beds, documents of deeds done long ago, reminders of what is to come.

-Within these incised meanders, some of our most unruly Shatty wildness thrives still.
+Within these incised meanders, some of our most unruly wildness thrives still.

 Part 2: Put-in to Grounding Zone 1